brendandower90/BalanceTracker/README.md

 # BalanceTracker
-Appl to get your real-time balance on multiple crypto networks
+App to get your real-time balance on multiple crypto networks